10 Reasons Why Machine Translation Engines Will Hardly Ever Replace Human Translators

 Machines cannot translate linguistic lacunae

 Lacunae are the words that exist in some languages but have no direct analogues in other languages.
 This term closely relates to the cultural identity and local specifics.
-Lacunae shall be translated either by means of transliteration with the explanation in the footnote or through a combination of words or phrases that can be perceived by the target audience without distorting the meaning of the original.
+Lacunae shall be translated either by means of transliteration with the explanation in a footnote or through a combination of words or phrases that can be perceived by the target audience without distorting the meaning of the original.
 You can find several good examples of lacunae in this post: 38 Wonderful Words With No English Equivalent.

 Here is one from this list: